dianashams/survcompare/README.md

 NB: Survcompare is the first ensemble method described in https://dianashams.github.io/ensemble-methods-for-survival-analysis/ as published in Shamsutdinova, Stamate, Roberts, & Stahl (2022, June) [6].

 ### Getting started
-You can install the package from its github directory by running the `devtools::install_github("dianashams/survcompare")` command.
+You can install the package from CRAN as install.packages("survcompare"), or from its github directory by running the `devtools::install_github("dianashams/survcompare")` command.
 The main function to use is `survcompare(data, predictors)`.
 The data should be in a form of a data frame, with "time" and "event" columns defining the survival outcome.
 A list of column names corresponding to the predictors to be used should also be supplied.

 #### FAQ1: Why these (CoxPH and SRF) models?
 CoxPH model is a widely used survival model proved to be robust and easy to interprete.
 It assumes linear dependency of the log-hazards on the predictors; in its classical form, the effect of predictors is time-invariant which underlies the proportionality assumption.
 This  means that models' estimates are the averaged over time effects of predictors on the instant chances of survival.